-Roy Moore Seeks Help Covering Legal Fees; Says Washington Post Should Be The One In Court
+Roy Moore Seeks Help Covering Legal Fees, Says ‘Washington Post’ Should Be The One In Court

 Roy Moore’s loss to Doug Jones in the contest for a Senate seat representing Alabama didn’t bring an end to the saga of public revelations that Moore had been accused of sexual misconduct with teenagers.
-Although the statute of limitations for the initial allegations is long past, Roy Moore is facing one of his accusers in court for a new charge: defamation of character.
+Although the statute of limitations for the initial allegations has long since passed, Moore is facing one of his accusers in court for a new charge: defamation of character.
 In his latest fundraising push, Moore says that Washington Post is the one who should be suffering legal consequences for bringing the story to light.

-Washington Post reported Leigh Corfman’s story in November.
-Corfman says Moore took her to his house when she was 14 and he was an assistant district attorney, age 32.
-She says he partially disrobed her and touched her sexually, and describes fear of coming forward with her story before.
+The Washington Post reported Leigh Corfman’s story in November.
+Corfman says Moore took her to his house when she was 14; he was an assistant district attorney, at age 32.
+She says he partially disrobed her and touched her sexually.
+Corfman described her fear of coming forward with her story sooner.

-Roy Moore said the allegations were all false and politically motivated.
-(Corfman reports voting for Republicans in the last three Presidential elections.)
+Moore said the allegations were all false and politically motivated.
+Meanwhile, Corfman reports voting for Republicans in the last three Presidential elections.

-Moore appeared on Sean Hannity’s radio show shortly after the allegations were first made public, alternately denying and justifying the acts he was accused of.
-Asked if he had ever dated a 16-year-old, Moore said, “I don’t dispute that,” but assured Hannity that he hadn’t ever dated teens without the permission of their parents.
+Moore appeared on Sean Hannity’s radio show shortly after the allegations were first made public, alternately denying and justifying the acts of which he was accused.
+Whenasked if he had ever dated a 16-year-old, Moore said “I don’t dispute that,” but he assured Hannity that he hadn’t ever dated teens without the permission of their parents.

-However, he also claimed to have evidence that the victims were lying, and that this was a coordinated attack.
+However, Moore also claimed to have evidence that the victims were lying, and that this was a coordinated attack.

 A copy of court filings, obtained by AL, itemizes further statements Roy Moore made about Leigh Corfman throughout his Senate campaign, accusing her of immorality, malice, and lies.
 The filing asserts that, as the perpetrator of the abuse Corfman describes, Moore is demonstrably aware she isn’t lying.